Skip to content

 10. Pareto principle (80/20 rule)

-The Pareto principle, also known as the 80/20 rule, states that 80%of consequences tend to come from 20%.
+The Pareto principle, also known as the 80/20 rule, states that 80% of consequences tend to come from 20% of actions.
 For example, 80% of your impact at work comes from 20% of the tasks you do.

 Put another way, if you prioritize a small percentage of the right tasks, they can yield outsized effects.